 What's my problem, you ask?
-Well, for one thing it's a complex passage, with confusing if not conflicting messages, and so requires a great deal of skill in navigating the troubled waters and dangerous reefs that lie waiting to sink the unwary.
+Well, today's reading from Matthew's gospel is a particularly complex passage, with confusing if not conflicting messages, and so requires a great deal of skill in navigating the troubled waters and dangerous reefs that lie waiting to sink the unwary.
 In addition to two little examples, both of which are sort of familiar to people - you know, in that clouded, "I know what it means even if I haven't thought about it" kind of way, there is a seemingly harsh longer section that raises difficult questions.
 Worse yet, those examples are not quite as clear as they might seem.
 The complexity is heightened by considerable variations of the shorter examples by the three Synoptic Gospel authors - Mark, Matthew, and Luke.
 And as a final challenge the longer section appears only in Matthew.
 Alright, enough whining from me - let's take a run at it and see if we can hear what God wants us to hear.

-To begin, take the first example, for example - namely, salt.
+We'll begin by looking at the problems Take the first example, for example - namely, salt.
 "You are the salt of the earth" we are told, by Matthew.
-Neither Mark nor Luke are quite so generous; indeed Mark's version opens with, "everyone will be salted with fire" (Mk 9:49) and ends with an injunction not only to "have salt in yourselves" but to "be at peace with one another."
+Sounds good, doesn't it - even like a compliment.
+However, neither Mark nor Luke are quite so generous; indeed Mark's version opens with, "everyone will be salted with fire" (Mk 9:49) and ends with an injunction not only to "have salt in yourselves" but to "be at peace with one another."
 Presumably if you have the consuming fire of salt within you then you need the additional exhortation to not be at war with each other.
 Luke opens with the same phrase that can be found as the core in all three Gospel accounts: "Salt is good; but if salt has lost its saltiness ...?"
 And that's where it starts to come apart.
 Mark asks, "how can you season it?"; Luke and Matthew together phrase it, "how can its saltiness be restored?"
 Given that we understand that both Luke and Matthew used Mark's Gospel as a prototype for theirs, quite likely some twenty years later, it seems quite probable that there was a great deal of discussion going on in the early church as to just what this expression meant, and so both of them expand it a bit.
-Both of these two later authors talk about the now-zestless salt being thrown out, either to be trampled underfoot or consigned to the manure pile.
+Both of these two later authors talk about the nowzestless salt being thrown out, either to be trampled underfoot or consigned to the manure pile.
 I almost hear Luke's closing "Let anyone with ears to hear listen!" as being perhaps a bit of a frustrated admission that he doesn't understand it either, but that's just me.